R-nvim/R.nvim/README.md

 call R help (`\rh` or `:Rhelp`), insert the output of an R command (`:Rinsert`), and format selected text (`:Rformat`).

-When new objects are created or new libraries are loaded, nvimcom sends messages that tell the editor to update the Object Browser, update the syntax highlight to include newly loaded libraries and open the PDF output after knitting an Rnoweb file, and compiling the LaTeX result.
+When new objects are created or new libraries are loaded, _nvimcom_ sends messages that tell the editor to update the Object Browser, update the syntax highlight to include newly loaded libraries, and open the PDF output after knitting an Rnoweb file, and compiling the LaTeX result.
 Most of the information is transmitted through the TCP connection to the _rnvimserver_, but temporary files are used in a few cases.